hugo-apero/hugo-apero-docs/content/blog/spoonful-series/_index.md

 # for list-sidebar layout
 sidebar:
   title: A Spoonful of Hugo
-  author: Alison Hill
+  author: ""
   description: |
     A forking fun new feature for series.
     Even this sidebar offers a ton of customizations!

-    Check out the _index.md file in the /blog/spoonful-series/ folder to edit this content.
+    Check out the _index.md file in the /blog/spoonful-series folder to edit this content.
   text_link_label: ""
   text_link_url: ""
   show_sidebar_adunit: false # show ad container